jwworth/jakeworth/content/blog/my-mental-models.md

 technique](https://hashrocket.com/blog/posts/planning-poker-speed-mode) I've
 used.

-**Databases matter.** Invest the integrity of the data layer.
+**Databases matter.** Invest in the integrity of the data layer.
 The database will likely outlive every single other part of your application, including the API, frontend, and mobile clients.
 Add validations where prudent, but the database is the source of truth.

 **Fuel, Air, or Spark.** When an internal combustion engine isn't starting, one of three ingredients is absent: fuel, air, or spark.
 Before you look into any